 • ILD is only one of 5 main factors, and often not even the most important one, that determines how pressure relieving or supportive a material is ... so be careful in using it alone in determining how well a foam material may perform in either role.

-• Be aware that usually, more than 3 zones in a mattress core are often an excuse to charge you more or more about "marketing" and are rarely if ever necessary.
-Almost all zoned mattress cores only have 2 different firmnesses that alternate or go from firmer in the middle to softer on the ends and there is usually only a very small difference between zones.
-There is often no need for zoning at all and rarely is there a need outside of having zoning with a firmer zone in the layer under your hips/pelvis (typical 3 zone), a firmer layer under your lumbar curve with a softer layer under your hips and shoulders (reverse zoning), or a softer layer under your chest and shoulders (2 zone).
+• Be aware that more than 3 zones in a mattress core are often an excuse to charge you more or more about "marketing" and are often unnecessary (although there are some cases where more zones can be helpful).
+Almost all zoned mattress cores only have 2 different firmnesses that alternate or go from firmer in the middle to softer on the ends and there is usually only a relatively small difference between zones.
+There is often no need for zoning at all and rarely is there a need for more zoning outside of having a firmer zone in the center under your hips/pelvis (typical 3 zone), a firmer layer under your lumbar curve with a softer layer under your hips and shoulders (reverse zoning which is also more common with 5 zones), or a softer layer under your chest and shoulders.

-• Multiple thin layers of a thin material of the same ILD will act softer than the same thickness of the same ILD in a single layer.
+• Multiple thin layers of a thin material of the same ILD will tend to "act" softer than the same thickness of the same ILD in a single layer.

 • Thin firm layers over thicker softer ones will tend to reduce the amount you sink into the thicker layer and produce a firmer less "in the mattress" feel at the slight expense of how exactly it will form a cradle and how deep you will sink in.
 It is a good technique where necessary.